DIG-Kaust/conda_envs/README.md

 First of all install Miniconda following instructions at: `https://github.com/kaust-rccl/ibex-miniconda-install`

-For each environment, an `environment_$ENVNAME.yml` file is provided alonside with a shell installation script  `install_$ENVNAME.sh`.
+For each environment, an `environment_$ENVNAME.yml` file is provided alongside with a shell installation script  `install_$ENVNAME.sh`.

 Simply run: